 Email Login Links

-You can email a link to each student and parent/contact which lets them login instantly without entering their name or password.
+You can email a link to each student and parent/contact which lets them login instantly.
 This method is highly recommended, since it is much simpler than the printed login instructions.

 To ensure privacy, each link is unique for each person.
 They should not share these links or use them on public computers.
 If someone does steal their link or password, they should change their password and that will change the link too, so the old links won't work anymore.

 On the login screen, students and parents can click "Forgot Password", then it will email them a link to choose a new password.
 But if their email address is not already in the database (or it is incorrect), you'll need to reset it for them: